Infinity-Box/user-api/README.md

 # user-api

-user login api complete with authentication & authorization that contains these user parameters {
+user login api complete with authentication & authorization that contains these user parameters
-email

 ## Getting Started